sameid/shootyroads/README.md

 ## Instructions

 You are the blue circle, to move simply use `W, A, S, D`.
 Avoid the enemies at all costs.
-In order to destroy the enemies use your mouse to aim, and left to fire!
+In order to destroy the enemies use your mouse to aim, and `LEFT CLICK` to fire!

 ## Try it out!